Izurohmanq/Izurohmanq/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS and GCP
 - 📫 How to reach me: [Instagram](https://www.instagram.com/izurohmanq/)
 - 😄 Pronouns: Kasep/Ganteng